Aerial Application of Water Enhancer Study

 Thermo-Gel 200L® is a hydrophilic polymer based in mineral oil.
 It is packaged in a liquid concentrate form that, when added to water, transforms into a heat-absorbing gel.
 The water-filled gel particles adhere directly to the burning material and, in doing so, aid in the quick extinguishment of fire.
 It has a mixing rate between .5% and 3% of each gallon mixed.
 This water enhancer will be loaded at the BLM-managed Craig SEAT base.

 SEATs loaded with water enhancers will respond to fires on State and private land, as well as to fires under the jurisdiction of BLM, the National Park Service, and USFS.
 Mixing will be at the recommended ratios in the USFS Qualified Products List for each product on all drops.
-For the first load on each fire, State and Federally contracted SEATs will respond to the incident with water enhancer unless the ordering unit clearly specifies the need for LTR instead.
+For operational planning and awareness purposes, State-contracted or BLM-contracted SEAT's flying from one of the three bases will be loaded with the aerial suppressants specified above on the first load, unless the ordering unit clearly indicates that LTR is needed instead.
+Any additional loads will be at the discretion of the incident Commander to utilize LTR, water enhancer or water.

-Decisions regarding where, when, and how to apply a particular aerial retardant or suppressant are typically under the discretion of the Incident Commander, so if at any time the Incident Commander or the Air Tactical Group Supervisor feels that the enhancers are not performing as desired, the Incident Commander can immediately order that the SEATs be loaded with retardant.
+Decisions regarding where, when, and how to apply LTR or water enhancer are typically under the discretion of the Incident Commander, so if at any time the Incident Commander or the Air Tactical Group Supervisor feels that the enhancers are not performing as desired, the Incident Commander can immediately order that the SEATs be loaded with retardant.

 An Interagency Information Bulletin was prepared and has been issued to provide increased awareness and information about the study to all impacted agencies.